mattermost/docs/source/deployment/ldap-group-sync.rst

 Why do my LDAP users and groups exist in Mattermost, but my groups have no members?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order for Mattermost to detect group membership correctly, and to automatically add users to the group configured in the **System Console**, you must use one of the following AD/LDAP attributes to represent group members in Mattermost: ``member`` or ``uniqueMember``.
+In order for Mattermost to detect group membership correctly, and to automatically add users to the group configured in the System Console, you must use one of the following AD/LDAP attributes to represent group members in Mattermost: ``member`` or ``uniqueMember``.
 These attributes use a ``Distinguished Name`` as the value on groups.

 .. note::